Scorers

 You can also add your own metrics with @metric

 decorated functions.
-For example, here is the implementation of the variance metric:
+For example, here is the implementation of the mean metric:

 import numpy as np